An annoying thought, isn’t it?

 If you don’t, there are a lot of benefits from supplementing with some sunshine.

 Dosage recommendation: Maximum of 4000IU of D3 depending on your deficiency, after waking up, but depending on your skin color and country this might differ.
-I personally recommend Nordic Naturals Vitamin D3 which is filled with extra virgin olive oil.
+I personally recommend the lower 1000 IU dosage Dr’s Best Vitamin D3 which is filled with olive oil to start with.

 Start Pulling On The Right Strings